The conservancies are exclusive to their guests...

 Maasai Mara Conservancies

-Around the boundaries of the Mara Reserve, Maasai livestock lands have become exclusive, wildlife sanctuaries.
+On the boundary of the Maasai Mara National Reserve, Maasai livestock lands have become exclusive, wildlife sanctuaries.

 Although it might seem an obvious partnership, with benefits for all sides, conservancies were first tried in the region as recently as 2005, having been pioneered at Selenkay near Amboseli in 1997.
 There have, however, been positive developments in the Mara almost every year since then, with one large bush district after another converting from cattle-grazing to safari tourism and conservation.